 |Sector||No. breeders||Sheep||Goats||Total heads|

-In the last decade the intensive sheep and goat farmers have upgraded their milking facilities and have introduced computerized systems for advanced automatic data recording and herd management.
+In the last decade, intensive sheep and goat farmers have upgraded their milking facilities and have introduced computerized systems for advanced automatic data recording and herd management.
 The professional management has improved and the average animal’s performance under the intensive management varies between 250 to 650 liters of milk per sheep and between 450 to 1,000 liters per goat annually.
 The variations between animals’ production are related to management aspects.

-Since pasture is a limited resource in Israel and facilities to use these limited grazing options are too complicated, most sheep and goat farmers are using a zero grazing -full supplement feeding regime.
-In order to improve animals’ performances and farmers’ time management there is an increasing trend of outsourcing the preparation of the animals’ ration as TMR – Total Mixed Ration.
+Since pasture is a limited resource in Israel and facilities to use these limited grazing options are too complicated, most sheep and goat farmers are using a zero-grazing -full supplement feeding regime.
+In order to improve animals’ performances and farmers’ time management, there is an increasing trend of outsourcing the preparation of the animals’ ration as TMR – Total Mixed Ration.
 TMR is prepared in a large feed center and delivered either fresh on a daily basis or as a packed mixture delivered once every two weeks.